imalsogreg/RetroProject/thesis/defense.md

 ![](../talkFigs/brainAndWaves.png "")
 </div>

- - About 13 ms of delay per millimeter (HPC is 10 mm)
+ - ~13 ms of delay per millimeter (HPC is 10 mm)
  - What effect does this have on cortical communication?
- - What effect does this have on theta sequences
+ - What effect does this have on theta sequences?

 ---